CPDG: A Contrastive Pre-Training Method for Dynamic Graph Neural Networks: Acknowledgments

 \subsection{Discussion on EIE}

-In this section, we investigate the impact of the optional evolution information enhanced (EIE) fine-tuning strategy.
-There are different types of $f_{EI}(\cdot)$ that can be derived from different EIE variants, such as EIE-mean, EIE-attn, and EIE-GRU.
-To get the fused evolution information $\mathbf{EI}$, EIE-mean, EIE-attn, and EIE-GRU implement $f_{EI}(\cdot)$ with mean pooling, attention mechanism~\cite{zhou2018deep}, and GRU, respectively.
+In this subsection, we investigate the impact of the optional evolution information enhanced (EIE) fine-tuning strategy.
+There are different types of $f_{EI}(\cdot)$ that can be derived from different EIE variants, such as EIE-mean, EIE-attn, and EIE-GRU, which implement $f_{EI}(\cdot)$ with mean pooling, attention mechanism~\cite{zhou2018deep}, and GRU operation, respectively.

-The results on two fields of the Amazon dataset under the \textit{time+field transfer} task are shown in Table \ref{tab:fine_tune}, from which we can observe that: (i) \textbf{All the EIE variants perform better than the full fine-tuning strategy for downstream tasks}, even the simple mean pooling operation also has a good improvement compared to the full fine-tuning strategy.
-This indicates that the information stored in pre-trained memory $\mathbf{S}^l$ contains rich evolution information, which demonstrates the effectiveness of EIE for the downstream task. (ii) \textbf{EIE-GRU performs best against other variants}.
+The results on two fields of the Amazon dataset under the \textit{time+field transfer} task with JODIE backbone are shown in Table \ref{tab:fine_tune}, from which we can observe that: {(i) \textbf{All the EIE variants generally perform better than the full fine-tuning strategy for downstream tasks}, even the simple mean pooling also has a good improvement compared to the full fine-tuning.
+This indicates that the information stored in pre-trained memory contains rich evolution information, which demonstrates the effectiveness of EIE for downstream tasks. (ii) \textbf{EIE-GRU performs best against other variants}.
 This observation demonstrates that the GRU operator has a better ability to capture the evolution pattern of pre-trained memory checkpoints.
+Due to the relatively high computational cost of GRU, the efficient EIE-mean can also be a suitable choice.}